gflohr/qgoda-site/en/docs/configuration-variables.md

 [%- END %]

 [% WRAPPER components/variable.html
+   variable="no_scm" type='List of patterns'
+   default='none' -%]
+A list of file name patterns that should be processed although not being under version control.
+This only makes sense in conjunction with <code>C:scm</code>.
+[%- END %]

+[% WRAPPER components/variable.html
    variable="title" type='String'
    default='"A New Qgoda Powered Site"' -%]
 The name of the site.
 Qgoda itself does not use this variable.